-Slide it out of its protective covering, and place on top with an additional layer or two in between for extra safety precautions.
+Slide it out of its protective covering, and place it on top with an additional layer or two in between for extra safety precautions.

-A metal blanking plate will need replacing before installation onto any system board which must be done carefully so as not damage anything else components beneath!
+A metal blanking plate will need replacing before installation onto any system board which must be done carefully so as not to damage anything else components beneath!

 2. Measure blanking plate

 You will only have access to the ports that your motherboard has with a blanking plate.

 Some motherboards use generic plates, so you may need to remove metal covers before being able to connect them in order for everything to work properly.